PATRIC3/p3_docs/docroot/webinar/proteome_comparison.md

-# Webinar: Proteome Comparison Service
+# Video: Proteome Comparison Service
 Using PATRIC's Proteome Service to perform protein sequence-based genome comparison across a set of genomes.

 ## Description